 Ayurveda is a diet and health practice originating in India that focuses on an individual energy, or dosha.
-Your dosha is can be either Vata, Pitta or Kapha, which all have their own set of traits and impact everything from your skin to digestion and of course, your hair.
-To find out everything about this ancient system and how it might change the way you self-care, we connected with Michelle Ranavat, Founder of Ranavat Botanics for all things Ayurveda.
+Your dosha is can be either Vata, Pitta, or Kapha, which all have their own set of traits and impact everything from your skin to digestion and of course, your hair.
+To find out everything about this ancient system and how it might change the way you self-care, we connected with Michelle Ranavat, founder of Ranavat Botanics for all things Ayurveda haircare related.

 Ayurveda in Practice

-Michelle grew-up surrounded by Ayurveda; it was a part of her day-to-day growing-up, from the food she would eat to the remedies her parents would share with her.
+Michelle grew up surrounded by Ayurveda; it was a part of her day-to-day growing-up, from the food she would eat to the remedies her parents would share with her.
 “I didn’t actually know what it was called until my teens,” she explains.
-Michelle founded Ranavat Botanics about a year ago, after experimenting with her family formulas and using ingredients like sandalwood powder, fuller’s earth, saffron and bakuchi seed, in skin and hair treatments.
-She soon realized her own recipe was the only thing that could save her hair post-pregnancy.
+Michelle founded Ranavat Botanics about a few years ago.
+After experimenting with her family formulas and using ingredients like sandalwood powder, fuller’s earth, saffron, and bakuchi seed, in skin and hair treatments, she soon realized her own recipe was the only thing that could save her hair post-pregnancy.

-“The way our Mighty Majesty hair treatment came about, is that I was struggling with post-partum hair loss and tried everything!
-Ultimately it is this Ayurvedic combination of sunflower, jasmine and amla oils that really worked—I knew I had to create a treatment so I could share it!”
-The formula is know as “tri-doshic,” which means it is beneficial to all three dosha types.
+“The way our Mighty Majesty hair treatment came about, is that I was struggling with postpartum hair loss and tried everything!
+Ultimately, it is this Ayurvedic combination of sunflower, jasmine, and amla oils that really worked—I knew I had to create a treatment so I could share it.”
+The formula is known as “tri-doshic,” which means it is beneficial to all three dosha types.
 “The beauty is in the simple yet incredibly powerful ingredients,” says Michelle.

-To make sure the ingredients are fully activate, Sunflower oils are cold pressed–this preserves the nutrients in order to protect locks and build shine.
-The treatment may seem small but it packs a big punch; “it takes 150lbs of jasmine flowers to make 1oz of the oil!” reveals Michelle, who notes the flower’s anti-fungal properties in aiding the scalp.
-The product also has Amla Extract, specially extracted without using heat or chemicals in order to retain its full, vitamin C heavy potency.
+To make sure the ingredients are fully activated, sunflower oils are cold-pressed.
+This preserves the nutrients in order to protect locks and build shine.
+The treatment may seem small but it packs a big punch.
+“It takes 150lbs of jasmine flowers to make 1oz of the oil,” reveals Michelle, who notes the flower’s anti-fungal properties in aiding the scalp.
+The product also has amla extract, uniquely extracted without using heat or chemicals in order to retain its full, vitamin C heavy potency.

 Finding Your Dosha

-Those with a vata dosha tend to have dry hair and scalps.
+Those with a Vata dosha tend to have dry hair and scalps.
 The hair texture tends to be curly and can be easily tangled or unruly.
-The scalp is also prone to dandruff or itchiness, again as a result of an overall dryness.
+The scalp is also prone to dandruff or itchiness as a result of an overall dryness.

-Recommended treatment: Massage the scalp regularly using warm oils (almond, coconut and sesame are all suggested).
-Brush hair out post-massage, wrapping in a hot towel and rinse out using an herbal cleanser anytime from 2 hours after, to the following day.
+Recommended treatment: Massage the scalp regularly using warm oils (almond, coconut, and sesame are all suggested).
+Brush hair out post-massage, wrapping in a hot towel, and rinse out using an herbal cleanser anytime from two hours after to the following day.

-Pitta manes are oily; premature graying or hair loss can be a common issue.
-Hair is thinner in texture and flatter than vata, while the scalp can be easily irritated.
+Pitta manes are oily.
+Premature graying or hair loss can be a common issue as well.
+Hair is thinner in texture and flatter than Vata, while the scalp can be easily irritated.

 Recommended treatment: Massage the scalp vigorously with warm oils—this will stimulate circulation.
 Follow with a herbal cleanser wash (like a triphala rinse).